-This cluster covers the issues and development pertaining to Internet governance and the evolution of the Internet.
+Internet Governance: This covers the issues and development pertaining to Internet governance and the evolution of the Internet.
 The GCSC aims to influence international peace and security, not Internet governance – the focus of the initiative is on work generally conducted in the First Committee of the UN, so-called “international cybersecurity”.
 Internet governance has its independent processes with its own goals and institutions (i.e. ICANN, ISOC, etc), but at the same time the field can provide vital input into the wider IPS discussion.
 Also, some states addressing international cybersecurity issues routinely attempt to bring in questions of Internet governance, and often introduce uncertainty among the IPS actors as to the role and responsibility of the different institutions in technical and policy Internet governance.
-This cluster is mainly intended for the Internet governance community to help better communicate and interact with the IPS community, and is moderated by Marilia Maciel, Digital Policy Senior Researcher at DiploFoundation.
+Communication in this key subject area is mainly intended for the Internet governance community to help better communicate and interact with the IPS community, and is moderated by Marilia Maciel, Digital Policy Senior Researcher at DiploFoundation.

-The Law cluster considers various legal issues pertaining to the stability and security of cyberspace.
+Law: This subject area considers various legal issues pertaining to the stability and security of cyberspace.
 It deals with matters of both domestic and international law.
 Topics that are of relevance include understanding how existing law applies to cyberspace; identifying areas that demand legal regulation; ascertaining national and regional differences in domestic law as well as in approaches to international law; examining possible conflicts and synergies between domestic and international legal regimes; and determining mechanisms for improving compliance with the law.
 Moreover, the identification of legal norms will help focus and conserve efforts by avoiding the need to develop political norms regarding which legal norms already exist.
-Ultimately, the cluster will help to both sensitize the Commission to the range of legal opinion on various issues in cyberspace and support its efforts to advance international peace, security and stability in cyberspace through domestic and international law.
-The Law cluster is primarily intended for legal experts and is moderated by Liis Vihul, founder of Cyber Law International, the managing editor of the Tallinn Manual 2.0, and Ambassador of the NATO Cooperative Cyber Defence Centre of Excellence.
+Ultimately, communication in this area will help to both sensitize the Commission to the range of legal opinion on various issues in cyberspace and support its efforts to advance international peace, security and stability in cyberspace through domestic and international law.
+This subject area is primarily intended for legal experts and is moderated by Liis Vihul, founder of Cyber Law International, the managing editor of the Tallinn Manual 2.0, and Ambassador of the NATO Cooperative Cyber Defence Centre of Excellence.

-This cluster covers the technical aspects of cyberstability – examples can include the technical core protocols and standards of the internet, management and protection of critical information infrastructures and essential web services, threats, risks and their vectors, and any matters pertaining to network and information security.
+Technical and Information Security: This covers the technical aspects of cyberstability – examples can include the technical core protocols and standards of the Internet, management and protection of critical information infrastructures and essential web services, threats, risks and their vectors, and any matters pertaining to network and information security.
 Technical RAG members are particularly encouraged to help explain the structure and contribution of the wider security community to combating all types of cyber-threats, and help ensure that the IPS community is appraised of some of these existing community features, their strengths and limitations.
-It is mainly intended for the InfoSec and technical community, and is moderated by Koichiro Komiyama, Deputy Director of the Global Coordination Division at JPCERT/CC.
+Communication in this subject area mainly intended for the InfoSec and technical community, and is moderated by Koichiro Komiyama, Deputy Director of the Global Coordination Division at JPCERT/CC.

 About the GCSC

-The deciding element of the Commission are the Commissioners, distinguished individuals who have worked on different aspects of the security and stability of cyberspace.
+The decision-making body of the Commission is made up of the Commissioners, distinguished individuals who have worked on different aspects of the security and stability of cyberspace.
 The Commission is a self-nominated volunteer body that sets its own agenda and work schedule.
 The Commission is supported by a Secretariat – led by The Hague Centre of Strategic Studies (which started the initiative with support of the Netherlands Ministry of Foreign Affairs) and the East West Institute.
-Key financial supporters are included in the Management Board, which, however, does not have an agenda setting function.
+Key financial supporters are included in the Management Board, which does not have an agenda setting function.